Steve Baer: Early life

 Steve Baer was born in Los Angeles.
-In his teens while a student at Midland School, he read Lewis Mumford and decided technology needn’t necessarily degrade or complicate people's lives.
-In the latter 1950s, Baer worked at various jobs and attended Amherst College and UCLA.
-In 1960, he joined the U.S. Army, being stationed in Germany for three years.
-He also was married in 1960.
-After discharge from the Army, he and his wife, Holly settled in Zurich, Switzerland, where he worked as a welder and attended Eidgenössische Technische Hochschule, studying mathematics.
-Here he became interested in the possibilities of building innovative structures using polyhedra (non-rectangular polyhedrons).
+In his teens, while a student at Midland School, he read Lewis Mumford and decided technology need not degrade or complicate people's lives.

+Immediately after graduating from Midland School, Baer worked at various jobs, travelled throughout Mexico, and attended Amherst College and UCLA.

+In 1960, he joined the U.S. Army, and was stationed in Germany for three years; he also was married in 1960.
+After discharge from the Army, he and his wife, Holly settled in Zurich, Switzerland, where he worked as a painter and attended Eidgenössische Technische Hochschule, studying mathematics.
+Here he became interested in the possibilities of building innovative structures based on polyhedra (3D solids with flat polygonal faces).
-Baer and his wife moved back to the United States, settling in Albuquerque, New Mexico, where Baer initially worked as a welder of trailer frames for the Fruehauf Trailer Services company.
-He founded the company Zomeworks with Barry Hickman and Ed Heinz.